marconett/react-native-variations/README.md

 ### 3. Editing apps.json

 After adding a variation, you need to edit `variations/apps.json` to enter the variation/platform specific BundleIdentifier/ApplicationID, Display Name and Xcode Team.
-All key/value pairs are mandatory.
+All key/value pairs are mandatory with the exception of `ios.urlScheme`.

+Defining `ios.urlScheme` sets *Identifier* and *URL Schemes* of your first URL Type (see [Apple Docs](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app#3020456)).
+To do the same with Android, for now please just create a variation of `AndroidManifest.xml` (i.e. `variations/MyFirstVariation/android/app/src/main/AndroidManifest.xml`)

 ### 4. Android App signing

-To support switching between different signing key for Android, you need manually add signingConfigs to your `android/app/build.gradle` (see https://facebook.github.io/react-native/docs/signed-apk-android#adding-signing-config-to-your-app-s-gradle-config) for each variation.
+To support switching between different signing key for Android, you need manually add signingConfigs to your `android/app/build.gradle` (see [React Native Docs](https://facebook.github.io/react-native/docs/signed-apk-android#adding-signing-config-to-your-app-s-gradle-config)) for each variation.
 The signingConfig must have the name of the variation.

 For example: